NorESMhub/NorESM/doc/contribute/gitbestpractice.rst

 When working using the forking workflow and committing code through reviewed pull requests, there will still be times when code changes will break the software build for various reasons.
 It is therefore common to merge PR's into a **development branch** in the upstream repository, rather than directly to **master**.
 This adds additional management, because administrator must merge the development branch into master frequently and regularly, unless the build is broken.
 The gain is that **master** *always should work*.

 An alternative to this scheme is to configure the workflow using a **CI/CD tool** that automates this process.
 I.e. when the pull request is created, the branch will automatically checked out on a dedicated build server and built.
 The pull request will not be published before the build is successful on the build server.
 On github, this is possible with **Github Actions** https://help.github.com/en/actions.
 It requires effort to get this in place for complex projects, but is normally worth it for large projects.
 Another huge benefit of using a CI-tool is that it can automatically run test-suites in your project.
-E.g. a limited test-suite after successful build (part of evaluating that the build was OK), and a larger set test-suite during nightly builds.
+E.g. a limited test-suite after successful build (part of evaluating that the build was OK), and a larger set test-suite after nightly builds.

 Tips and Gotcha's when working with Git
 '''''''''''''''''''''''''''''''''''''''
 Git is a very complex system, and combining it with a complex workflows, it can be overwhelming.
-Some points to take note of:
+Here are some tips to make things easier:

   * **Limit number of simultaneous work branches**.
-The system can technically handle huge number of branches, but mentally it is very difficult to manage what exactly different branches contain, espesially  if they are not sync with the master branch.
-Try to have max two *live* branches at the time.
+The system can technically handle huge number of branches, but mentally it is very difficult to remember what exactly the different branches contain, espesially if they are not sync with the master branch.
+Try not to have more than two feature branches alive at any time.
-  * **Make branches short lived**.
-Unless you are making huge refactoring changes in the code (which should have been accepted by the team beforehand), you generally always create feature-branches that are small enough to be live a day or two only.
-When you are not able to finish the feature this rapid, create a **work-in-progress (WIP) pull request** so that others are informed about what you work on and the progress.
+  * **Make branches short-lived**.
+Unless you are making huge refactoring changes in the code (which should have been accepted by the team beforehand), you should generally always create feature-branches that are small enough to be finished within a day or two.
+When you are not able to finish the feature this rapid, create a **work-in-progress (WIP) pull request** so that the team is informed about what you work on and its progress.
+  * **Don't underestimate the value of publishing your commits**.
+Public commits to git is very often the most valuable communication asset to the rest of the team (in some periodes the only way you communicate).
+To view what others are doing is key to make your own commits consistent and in sync with others and the whole project.
+This is another important reason why you should avoid working privately on your own branches for prolonged periods.
+As mentioned above, also unfinished features are worthy a WIP pull request.

 If you don't understand and want to get back to svn
 '''''''''''''''''''''''''''''''''''''''''''''''''''